7 Cleaning Mistakes That Are Wasting Your Time

 When it comes to cleaning, we probably all want the cleanest home possible, achieved in the least amount of time possible.
 But there are certain common cleaning habits that could be side-tracking us on our way to a cleaner home.
-Things like forgetting to clean our cleaning appliances, or failing to pre-soak dirty pots and pans, could be costing us valuable time.
+Things like forgetting to clean our cleaning appliances (yes, you can wash your washing machine), or failing to pre-soak dirty pots and pans, could be costing us valuable time.
 In the hopes of getting our cleaning routines done as quickly and efficiently as possible so that we can move on to more important things, here are seven time-wasting cleaning mistakes to avoid.
 Make a few tiny changes in your cleaning habits now to save precious time every single week.

 RELATED: 7 Two-Minute Habits That Will Keep Your Home Cleaner All Week